Your First Cruise

 Planning Transportation to and from Port

 While you are in the planning stages, you need to think about your transportation to and from the pier.
-If you can drive there yourself be prepared to find a safe place to leave your vehicle, and to pay for parking.
+If you can drive there yourself be prepared to find a safe place to leave your vehicle and pay for parking.

 You may need to fly to the port you are sailing from, so consider the price of the airline tickets in your costs.
 Then you have to figure out how to get from the airport to the pier.
 If you are lucky enough to live relatively close to a port, you can avoid all of this by arranging a van for transport to and from.